MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 Go to **[Settings > Update & Security > Windows Insider Program](https://aka.ms/WIPSettings)**.
 Under Windows Insider account, you'll see the account it's tied to.

+## Changing channels

+If you install an Insider Preview build in one channel, and you want to switch to a different channel, you might need to do a clean install of Windows and reset your Windows Insider settings on that device.
+[Learn more about switching channels.](https://docs.microsoft.com/windows-insider/at-home/flighting#switching-between-channels)

 ## Not receiving updates